-We will recommend policies that enhance financial assistance for E&G (Educational and General) programs.
+We will recommend policies that maintain, if not enhance, financial assistance for E&G (Educational and General) programs.

 SCHEV remains committed to positioning Virginia's higher education system at the forefront of American higher education through continuous support for strong Education and General services.
 Such focus ensures the highest quality of education for Virginians regardless of the college or university attended.